15 Best Things to Do in Niceville (FL)

 Mattie Kelly Arts Center

-The venue offers a diverse array of productions year-round and is even the home of the Northwest Florida Symphony Orchestra.
+The venue hosts a diversity of performances year-round and is the home of the Northwest Florida Symphony Orchestra.

-From Broadway-style shows and visual arts to contemporary and traditional music, there’s a little something for everyone on their schedule.
-There are also two art galleries onsite that include both permanent and temporary exhibits.
+From Broadway-style shows and visual arts to contemporary and traditional music, there’s something for everyone on the schedule.
+There are also two art galleries onsite with both permanent and temporary exhibits.

 Henderson Beach State ParkSource: lunamarina / shutterstock